Skip to content

 What Happens if No Will Is Found?

-If, despite these efforts, no will surfaces, it could mean the decedent either never created a will or formally revoked their will.
-In California, a revoked will is considered invalid even if later found.
-In such a case, the estate would be administered as though no will exists.
+If no will is ultimately produced, it may indicate that the decedent either never created a will or formally revoked an existing one.
+In California, a revoked will is considered invalid even if it is later found.
+In that case, the estate is administered as though no will exists.

 Still confused how to find out if someone has a will?
 Explore the frequently asked questions below for additional guidance.